netham45/screamrouter/Readme/ui.md

 When VNC is enabled for a source media keys will appear under the card, and the global media hotkeys will send control commands to the source.

-See [the Command Receiver documentation](/Readme/command_receiver.md) for more information.
+See [the Command Receiver documentation](/Readme/command_receiver.md) for more information on how media key commands work.